Towards Aligning Multimodal LLMs with Human Experts: A Focus on Parent-Child Interaction: Related Work

 Generative AI is beginning to influence many aspects of clinical practice, including how SLPs source or adapt therapy materials.
 For example, Lewis et al.~\cite{lewis2025exploring} examined how SLPs interact with AI-generated visual content when working with children from culturally and linguistically diverse backgrounds.
 While their study highlighted important concerns regarding representation, bias, and contextual mismatch, it focused primarily on content usability.
 Their work does not address how AI might support or simulate the evaluative reasoning processes that SLPs use when observing and interpreting children’s behaviours in real time.
 With the rapid progress of MLLMs across tasks such as video captioning and temporal grounding~\cite{lu2024gpt}, researchers have begun to explore their potential for analysing human behaviour--particularly in socially grounded contexts such as parent-child interaction.
 MLLMs can interpret complex verbal and non-verbal behaviour across video, audio, and text, and generate descriptive summaries of human activity~\cite{gandhi2023multimodal, jain2024vcoder}.
 Thanks to their in-context learning capabilities, MLLMs can flexibly adapt to new interaction settings with minimal data~\cite{dos2023composite,whitehead2024generative}, making them promising for contexts that require domain-specific reasoning.
 Crucially, these models shift the output from fixed metrics or visualisation into natural language descriptions--potentially bridging the gap between raw behavioural signals and expert interpretation.
 Zheng et al.\cite{zheng2024soap} introduced SOAP.AI, a system that enables experts to interact with MLLMs through in-context prompting and collaborative task design, and supports the automatic generation of initial behavioural segments--such as those relevant to \ja{}--in domains like healthcare and education.
 However, SOAP.AI was designed primarily as a tool for expert users, without evaluating the reliability of its outputs or aligning them with SLP judgement.
 Extending this line of inquiry, Zheng et al.\cite{zheng2025ai} subsequently explored how AI-generated documentation could more directly support SLPs, identifying four opportunities and proposing three fluidity-focused design goals for future systems.
 However, while SOAP.AI exemplifies how AI can augment expert workflows, it is designed primarily for expert users and does not evaluate the reliability of its outputs or align them with SLP judgement, leaving open the question of whether MLLMs can simulate expert evaluative capabilities.

-While these approaches centre on supporting SLPs in their clinical workflows, they do not address a critical question: can current technologies simulate the observational and interpretive reasoning that SLPs apply when evaluating parent-child interactions?
-Bridging this gap requires rethinking how AI systems can align with expert judgement--not just to assist SLPs, but to empower parents with meaningful, expert-level insights into their everyday interactions.
-Our work explores the foundational alignment of MLLMs with SLP reasoning, laying the basis for more reliable support to both experts and caregivers.
+While these approaches centre on supporting SLPs in their clinical workflows, they do not address a critical question: can current technologies simulate the observational and interpretive judging that SLPs apply when evaluating parent-child interactions?